 Wander over to Merrion Square and say hi to a statue of Oscar Wilde.
 There’s a nice park inside the square, but the draw here is really the beautiful Georgian buildings and the doors!
 Most of these are embassies or businesses, in fact, Notre Dame University has an alumnae house here.
 I just enjoyed marveling at the variety of bright doors and their knockers.
 It’s a nice walk to slow down and reflect on your last 7 days in Ireland!

 Until Next Time Ireland

-Each time I visit Ireland I always make time for Galway, while adding on at least one new little town, which is how I’ve gotten to also visit Dingle, Ennis, Killarney, and Belfast.
-The next Irish towns on my list are Sligo, Doolin, Westport, and Kilkenny!
+Each time I visit Ireland I always make time for Galway, while adding on at least one new little town, which is how I’ve gotten to also visit Dingle, Doolin, Kinsale, Cobh, Kilkenny, Ennis, Killarney, Clifden, Westport, and Belfast.

 Seek out the experiences you want to have in Ireland and go do them!
 Don’t forget to tell me what you loved the most about your experience in Ireland!